Glossary: Lexington, Kentucky Consumer Bankruptcy Lawyers

 Chapter 7 Bankruptcy: The most common type of personal bankruptcy, also called “liquidation bankruptcy.”
 Under Chapter 7, non-exempt assets are sold to pay creditors.
 Chapter 7 is often the preferred option for individuals who have just enough income for daily living expenses, as post-bankruptcy income is not subject to garnishment by creditors.
 This type of consumer bankruptcy provides the individual with a clean slate, discharging most debts within six months.

 Chapter 13 Bankruptcy: Often known as “wage earner” bankruptcy, Chapter 13 focuses on the restructuring of debt to allow for more favorable repayment terms, usually at lower interest rates.
-While Chapter 7 bankruptcy relies on the liquidation of assets to satisfy debts, Chapter 13 allows the individual to use future income to repay creditors.
+While Chapter 7 bankruptcy relies on the liquidation of assets to satisfy debts, Chapter 13 allows the individual to use future income to repay creditors, often with the assistance of a Chapter 13 bankruptcy lawyer.
 Chapter 13 almost always allows the person to keep their home and property.

 Consumer Bankruptcy: The U.S. Bankruptcy Code provides different ways for individuals to file bankruptcy, including Chapter 7, Chapter 13 and Chapter 12 bankruptcy.
 An individual may file for personal bankruptcy to help protect money and property from creditors who may use the courts to seize possessions.